Multisensory Learning Support and Assessment For Dyslexia in Croydon Park

 - Are sensitive to a student becoming tired because our approach engages students continually

-Dyslexia Therapy and Tutoring Choices
+Available Options for Dyslexia Therapy and Tutoring

-Face-to-Face Dyslexia Therapy/Tutoring
+Conventional Dyslexia Therapy/Tutoring

-Online Dyslexia Therapy/Tutoring
+Digital Dyslexia Therapy/Tutoring

 Assessments for Dyslexia in Adults and Children